 Our families have different needs and preferences and thus picking a holiday location can often be hard.
 However, if you’re thinking about booking a flight to the Caribbean Islands, you should know that your choice is unlimited with multiple islands to choose from.
 This large selection is great news because each of these islands maintain different and unique characteristics which means that you can visit the Caribbean over and over and over again without repeating islands unless you want to.
+And if you need a reason you should travel with your kids, we’ve already talked about that!
 We’ve been to quite a few islands and have picked out the five of our favorite family-friendly islands!

 1. Turks and Caicos

 If you’re in the US, Turks and Caicos is one of the nearest island that you can book a flight to when going to the Caribbean.
 This short flight already means that your kids will not be agitated before getting there so you can start your trip pleasantly.
 Turks and Caicos is a kid-friendly vacation spots for its large reserve of activities and facilities that cater to children’s needs.
 Turks and Caicos is an island surrounded by reefs and corals while its deep blue sea water gives the most tranquil atmosphere for you to relax in.
 Activities that you can do with your kids are unlimited!